 - Intro to Woodshop is a 3-day class that outlines safety guidelines and fundamental shop skills.

 We have several introductory wheel classes at Thomas Jefferson Community Center.
-Five open studio sessions are included in the price of the ceramic classes.

 - Pinterest-Inspired classes are great for beginners who may have never sewn before.